jungfish/portfolio/README.md

 # portfolio
-A portfolio made using only javascript and css
+A portfolio made with love in 2014 using only javascript and css